guillaumegenthial/guillaumegenthial.github.io/_posts/2017-03-24-sequence-tagging-with-tensorflow.markdown

                                 score, transition_params)
 ```

-With the previous code you should get an F1 score close to 90!
+With the previous code you should get an F1 score close between 90 and 91!

 ## Conclusion